LINKS - to CREATIVE AND INTERESTING WEBSITES

 "Shoa seems to be a artist who has a craving for the strange and the extreme, which only goes to make these drawing more disturbing, beautiful and full of visionary character."

-Nahem Shoa now exhibits his paintings on his new Giant Head's site. http://nahemshoapaintings.weebly.com
+Nahem Shoa shows his paintings on his Giant Head's site. http://nahemshoapaintings.weebly.com

 Below are some of Nahem Shoa's collaged paintings.
 His numerous awards include the first prize from the Royal Society of Portrait Painters, the Lord Leighton Prize and the Elizabeth Greenshields Foundation Award.